AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

   * Can be configured for a one or multiple references (in the resulting fragment).

 * **[Fragment Reference](#fragment-reference-nested-fragments)** (Nested Fragments)
-  * References another fragment, dependent on a specific model.
+  * References other fragments, dependent on the specific models specified.
   * Allows you to include/retrieve structured data.
     >[!NOTE]
     >
     >This method is of particular interest in conjunction with [Content Delivery using Content Fragments with GraphQL](/help/assets/content-fragments/content-fragments-graphql.md).
-  * Can be configured for one or multiple references (in the resulting fragment).
+  * Can be configured for one or multiple references (in the resulting fragment)..

 >[!NOTE]
 >